 Better water

 If you have soft water in your home, you won’t have to worry about that annoying mineral buildup in your plumbing system.
-Your skin is less likely to dry up and your eczema to flare up if you use soft water.
+Your skin is less likely to dry up and your eczema flare up if you use soft water.
 You’ll notice softer clothes and cleaner dishes since it helps soap rinse away more thoroughly.
-It’s these little details that make a house a home.

 Disadvantages